 Although there are lots of old-style European structures in the capital, Jakarta Cathedral stands out.
 Its heavy neo-gothic nuance makes this church different from other, mostly Dutch-fashioned, buildings.
 Even the exterior sends passersby seeing it back to ancient Europe.
 Two high towers with pointy iron-based spires flank the shorter main entrance.

 The gray coarse-surfaced walls resemble the walls of castles and palaces of that western continent.
 Another great thing about the Jakarta Cathedral is, it is located right across from Indonesia’s grand mosque Istiqlal.
 Both majestic places of worship dominate the neighborhood in Sawah Besar, near the governmental complex.

 It is like a reminder to the authorities to run the country without neglecting God.
 The Jakarta Cathedral living side by side with Istiqlal also symbolizes the desired religious tolerance in Indonesia.

 Visitors are welcome to visit the church and museum, there is no entry fee.

 Jakarta Cathedral & Museum Opening Hours

-It serves the congregation by having a daily mass at 6 AM and 6 PM.
-Saturday Mass is every 6 PM, Sunday Mass is held many times at different hours.
-As for the museum, visitors can come on Monday, Wednesday, or Friday, 10 – 12 AM.
-For those wanting to drop a visit on another day must contact the Cathedral’s officials.
+The church serves the congregation by having a daily mass at 6 AM and 6 PM.
+Saturday Mass is every 6 PM, and Sunday Mass is held many times at different hours.
+As for the museum, visitors can come on every day from 10 AM to 4 PM, except Monday since the museum is closed.

 |Jakarta Cathedral Mass & Museum Opening Hours|